Connect with others who understand.

 Can You Prevent Low Potassium?

-You also can talk to your doctor about adding potassium-rich foods to your lupus nephritis diet.
+You also can talk to your doctor or dietitian about adding potassium-rich foods to your lupus nephritis diet.
 Several MyLupusTeam members have suggested oranges, orange juice, and bananas.
 “Grab some oranges and bananas for potassium,” one member wrote.
 “Usually, oranges have more potassium and have vitamin C.”

 Other potassium-rich foods and beverages include: